liamhv31/Projects/Network-Discovery-Detection.md

 <img width="503" height="566" alt="image" src="https://github.com/user-attachments/assets/c6ce33c9-5682-435d-a59f-59b7afd6c1b8" />

-I would show a better way to do this is by creating a **Lens** visualization, but it looks like this instance doesn't haven't it configured correctly.
+I would show a better way to do this is by creating a **Lens** visualization, but it looks like this instance doesn't have it configured correctly.

 **Answer**: 192.168.230.127